 What is Port forwarding ? and What Does it do?

-Port forwarding is a technique that is used to allow external devices access to computers services on private networks.
+Port forwarding is a technique that is used to give external devices access to computers services on private networks.

 It does this by mapping an external port to an internal IP address and port.